leereilly/games/README.md

 * [Freeablo](https://github.com/wheybags/freeablo) - Open-source implementation of the Diablo I engine.
 * [Monster RPG 2](https://github.com/Nooskewl/monster-rpg-2) - Turn-based J-RPG in a fantasy universe.
 * [NetHack](https://github.com/NetHack/NetHack) - Single-player roguelike dungeon exploration game and one of the most popular games in its genre.
+* [REGoth](https://github.com/REGoth-project/REGoth) -  OpenSource-Reimplementation of the zEngine, used by the game "Gothic" cross-platform.
 * [Open MW](https://github.com/OpenMW/openmw) - Reimplementation of the game The Elder Scrolls: Morrowind.
 * [Open TES Arena](https://github.com/afritz1/OpenTESArena) - Reimplementation of the game The Elder Scrolls: Arena.
 * [Space Station 13](https://github.com/tgstation/tgstation) Multi-player round-based roleplaying game set against the backdrop of a nonsensical, metal death trap masquerading as a space station.